-Paul has been speaking in the previous two verses about himself and the other Jewish believers, but now he begins speaking about the Ephesian believers. the word of truth (ULT) This could mean: (1) the message about the truth.
-(2) the true message. you were sealed with the promised Holy Spirit (ULT) In this metaphor Paul pictures the Holy Spirit as a seal, comparing him to the wax that was placed on a letter and stamped with a symbol representing the person who wrote the letter.
+Paul has been speaking in the previous two verses about himself and the other Jewish believers, but now he begins speaking about the Ephesian believers. the word of truth This could mean: (1) the message about the truth.
+(2) the true message. were sealed with the promised Holy Spirit In this metaphor Paul pictures the Holy Spirit as a seal, comparing him to the wax that was placed on a letter and stamped with a symbol representing the person who wrote the letter.
 Paul uses this custom as a picture to show how God has used the Holy Spirit to assure us that we belong to him.
-Alternate translation: "God has placed the Holy Spirit that he promised on you as if he were a seal" (See: Metaphor) you were sealed (ULT) You can state this in active form.
-Alternate translation: "God has sealed you" (See: Active or Passive) ULT 13 In him, you also, when you had heard the word of truth, the gospel of your salvation, and you believed in him, you were sealed with the promised Holy Spirit, a down payment of our inheritance (ULT) Receiving what God has promised is spoken of in terms of one inheriting property or wealth from a family member.
-Alternate translation: "an initial portion that we will receive from what God has promised" or "a guarantee that we will receive what God has promised to give us" (See: Metaphor) ULT 14 who is a down payment of our inheritance until the redemption of the full possession, to the praise of his glory.
-Connecting Statement:
+Alternate translation: "God has placed the Holy Spirit that he promised on you as if he were a seal" (See: Metaphor (p.220)) (See: Metaphor (p.220)) were sealed If your language does not use this passive form, you can state this in active form.
+Alternate translation: "God has sealed you" (See: Active or Passive (p.174)) (See: Active or Passive (p.174)) a down payment of our inheritance Receiving what God has promised is spoken of in terms of one inheriting property or wealth from a family member.
+Alternate translation: "an initial portion that we will receive from what God has promised" or "a guarantee that we will receive what God has promised to give us" (See: Metaphor (p.220)) (See: Metaphor (p.220)) Connecting Statement: